 My proposal is that the divine truthmaker theorist has a way to answer these criticisms by appeal to the Palamite distinction.
 The Palamite distinction, recall, is not a fundamental metaphysical distinction in God that would make it true that some predications depend on another.
 Instead, the Palamite distinction is a fundamental ideological one, involving facts about how we predicate terms of God.

 God is simple because He has no accidents in Him which could act as distinct truthmakers, and, in fact, God is such that we do not know what He is (we can express this metaphysically by saying that God belongs to no natural kind and has no genus).
 Despite these claims of classical theism, there are different ways in which God Himself acts as a truthmaker for different classes of propositions, given the fundamental distinction in ways we humans predicate terms of Him.
-An appeal to ideological fundamentality can help resolve Saenz’ question why it might be true to say “God is wise because He is divine” but not “God is divine because He is wise.”
+An appeal to ideological fundamentality can help resolve Saenz’s question why it might be true to say “God is wise because He is divine” but not “God is divine because He is wise.”
 Both these terms refer to God’s essence, or the divine nature, abstracted from relation to anything other than God (except potentially).
 Those terms, then, that are more intensionally abstract are those that are more fundamental when referring to God’s nature, given the way that we lack access to the nature of God’s perfections.
 Aquinas makes an argument along these lines that “being” (esse) is the primary name for referring to God’s essence, because “being” is the most abstract term we can use to describe any nature.
 While it would go beyond this paper to defend the claim, it seems plausible, on this explanation, that “divinity” refers more abstractly than “wisdom,” explaining why we would hold that it is true to say “God is wise because He is divine,” rather than the other way around.

-We can go beyond Senz’ objection to see that the Palamite appeal to a distinction between essence and energies helps us in more than one way.
+We can go beyond Saenz’s objection to see that the Palamite appeal to a distinction between essence and energies helps us in more than one way.
 Whereas terms like “divinity” and “wisdom” are abstract properties, both of which refer to God’s essence directly, there are other terms that do so indirectly because they are relational terms, such as “Creator.”
 To say that God is “Creator” or “First Efficient Cause” are relational terms does not mean that they tell us nothing about what God is in Himself.
 Even though relational terms do not function like predicating an intrinsic property of God, these relational terms refer to God by way of His relations to other things.
 For example, when we learn that God actually functions as a concrete agent, causing the universe, we can reason to facts about God’s power.
 But facts about God as powerful – e.g., that He can perform a miracle – are distinct from what He actually does.